-Table MA-20.02 outlines HUD's Physical Inspection scores for housing developments.
+The below table outlines HUD's Physical Inspection scores for housing developments, which was provided by the Housing Authority of the County of Merced.
 Properties with inspection scores of 90 or above are classified as being in excellent condition, scores between 56 and 89 are considered to be in acceptable condition, and scores of 55 or below indicates poor condition.
 The purpose of sharing these details is to provide stakeholders with a clearer understanding of the condition of HUD-assisted housing stock, ensure accountability among housing providers, and support strategic planning for future affordable housing initiatives.